 About the history of the Chienbäse Festival

 Although it may appear enchantingly medieval, the Chienbäse fire parade was first celebrated in 1902.
-It all started with a small torch lit procession inspired by the much older regional practice of lighting bonfires to signal the end of winter.
+It all started with a small torch-lit procession inspired by the much older regional practice of lighting bonfires to signal the end of winter.

 How to best enjoy Chienbäse in Liestal, Switzerland

 A highlight of Chienbäse is the procession under the Törli, Liestal's famous medieval clock tower.
-It is quite a sight to watch the firemen hosing down this 700 year old building, while the flames from the brooms and fire wagons lick up and down the painted facade as they pass through the tower gate.
+It is quite a sight to watch the firemen hosing down this 700-year-old building while the flames from the brooms and fire wagons lick up and down the painted facade as they pass through the tower gate.

-Chienbäse is a fantastic event for those wishing to experience a piece of culture that is totally unique in Switzerland.
+Chienbäse is a fantastic event for those wishing to experience a piece of culture that is unique in Switzerland.
 It is also a great event for families.
-But watch out: it can get very hot!

 (Photographs copyright Samuel Miller)